Last updated on August 11th, 2023 at 09:26 pm

 Slowing Losing Interest and Behave Unusually

-Some of these bizarre and unusual behavior may include obsession with some things, stimming behavior like hand flapping, rocking back and forth, and twirling.
+Some of this bizarre and unusual behavior may include obsession with some things, and stimming behavior like hand flapping, rocking back and forth, and twirling.

 A child with Asperger’s finds it really hard to relate or communicate.
 The symptoms associated with these include: having trouble concentrating on people and objects that are not related to their favorite subjects, finding it hard to make eye contact, may not being able to express themselves well when speaking, and making unusual gestures while a conversation is going on.